Winston-Lin/dziganto.github.io/_posts/2017-5-8-EMR-From-Scratch.md

 8. Select **SSH** from the dropdown.
 9. Under *Source* there is a dropdown box that says *Custom*.
 Open the dropdown and select **MyIP**.
 This will automatically populate your IP address so only you will have access to your cluster.
 10. Click the blue **Create** button on bottom right.
 11. That's it.
-All done!
+All done with security group setup!

 # Step 4: Add Bootstrap Script To S3
 1. Copy or download my script called [emr_configs.sh](https://github.com/dziganto/dziganto.github.io/blob/master/_scripts/emr_configs.sh).